Eileen Blair: Return to England and Second World War

 Senate House, London, where Blair worked at the Ministry of Information, was the model for the Ministry of Truth in Nineteen Eighty-Four.

 After returning to their home in Wallington, Orwell suddenly began bleeding from the mouth in March 1938 and Blair received advice from her brother.
 He was diagnosed with tuberculosis and removed to a sanatorium in Kent for the summer.
 Blair travelled for five hours to visit him in the sanatorium every fortnight.
 On the advice of her brother, they spent the winter of 1938 in Marrakech, French Morocco, but both disliked the experience and Blair had a high fever.
 Orwell rented a house three miles from town, where he wrote the novel Coming Up for Air.
+At the end of 1938 she joined the Peace Pledge Union.

 At the start of World War II, Blair began working in the Censorship Department of the Ministry of Information in London.
 The office where she worked was in Senate House, a 19-story stone building that Orwell used as his inspiration for the Ministry of Truth in Nineteen Eighty-Four.
 She stayed during the week with her family in Greenwich.
 She was the main breadwinner at this time.
 The Blairs had moved back to London for the convenience of their work, initially living in a flat at Dorset Chambers in Chagford Street, followed by Langford Court in Langford Place off Abbey Road.
 They then moved to 10 Mortimer Crescent, in Kilburn.

 In May 1940, her brother, Laurence, was killed by a bomb during the evacuation from Dunkirk, after which, according to Elizaveta Fen, "her grip on life, which had never been very firm, loosened considerably".
 She was increasingly unwell from uterine bleeding and left her job at the Ministry of Information in 1941.
 In December 1941 women were conscripted to work and she began working at the Minister of Food.
+During this time, she was commonly known as "Emily Blair".
+Later in the 1980s, her friend Lettice Cooper commented, "I find it difficult now to remember her as Eileen".

 On 14 May 1944, the Blairs adopted a three-week-old boy, whom they named Richard Horatio Blair.
 David Astor thought they were "renewing their marriage round their new child".
 In June 1944, their flat in Mortimer Crescent was destroyed by a flying bomb, so they moved to a top-floor flat at 27 Canonbury Square, Islington, where Blair helped Orwell as he finished writing Animal Farm.

-At the end of World War II, while Orwell was reporting for The Observer, Blair and Richard lived in Greystone House near Stockton-on-Tees with her sister-in-law Gwen O'Shaughnessy.
+At the end of World War II, in February 1945, Orwell was sent to Paris as a war correspondent for The Observer and The Manchester Evening News.
+Blair and Richard went to live in Greystone House near Stockton-on-Tees with her sister-in-law Gwen O'Shaughnessy.
 In one of her last letters to Orwell, she wrote of arrangements for renting and decorating Barnhill, Jura, the house where Orwell wrote most of Nineteen Eighty-Four, but she died without seeing it.